avtzis/awesome-linux-ricing/README.md

 - [lolcrab](https://github.com/mazznoer/lolcrab) - Like lolcat but with noise and more colorful.
 - [unimatrix](https://github.com/will8211/unimatrix) - Python script to simulate the display from "The Matrix" in terminal.
 - [lovesay](https://github.com/dotzenith/lovesay.rs) - Cowsay, but full of love.
+- [Shell Color Scripts](https://gitlab.com/dwt1/shell-color-scripts) - A collection of terminal color scripts.
+- [Peaclock](https://github.com/octobanana/peaclock) - A responsive and customizable clock for the terminal.

 ## UI Apps/Tools